EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 "protocol-nameN"
 ]
 ```
-(Line-breaks are for illustration pruposes)
+(Line-breaks are for illustration purposes)

 The protocol discovery returns only those services that fully match the requested protocol list.
 For example, the following statement will return only services that expose Moodle Mobile web-services.